phalcon-orphanage/docs-internals/reference/variables.rst

 Creation
 --------
 Unlike PHP, each variable in C must be declared at the beginning of the function in which we are working.
-Also, as noted above, all variables must be initialized before use.
+Also, as noted above, all variables must be initialized before the use.
 Even, it should be reset again when we change its value, for example:

 .. code-block:: c